 ISA Freeman-ASIA Supplemental Scholarship

-ISA is awarding a Supplemental Scholarship of $500 to Freeman-Asia Scholarship recipients who are going on an ISA semester program to China, Japan, South Korea, Thailand or Vietnam.
+ISA awards a Supplemental Scholarship of $500 to Freeman-Asia Scholarship recipients who are going on an ISA semester program to China, Japan, South Korea, Thailand or Vietnam.

 The Freeman-Asia Scholarship is designed to support U.S. undergraduates with demonstrated financial need who are planning to study overseas in Asia.
 "The program's goal is to increase the number of Americans with first-hand exposure to and understanding of Asia and its peoples and cultures."